- About Lehigh Valley Greenways

 The region is bound by the Kittatinny Ridge, locally known as the Blue Mountain, to the north, the Delaware River to the east, the PA Highlands and South Mountain to the south, and rolling hills to the west divide the Lehigh River watershed from the Schuylkill River watershed.
 In between there is a web of streams, woodlands, trails, wetlands, and meadows that surround and connect the development.

-Lehigh Valley Greenways is unique from the other six Conservation Landscapes in that it includes very little land owned by PA Department of Conservation & Natural Resources (DCNR), but at the heart of the region is Jacobsburg Environmental Education Center, a key community asset providing a state-of-the-art education center and 17 miles of trails crisscrossing the state park.
+Lehigh Valley Greenways is unique from the other seven Conservation Landscapes in that it includes very little land owned by PA Department of Conservation & Natural Resources (DCNR), but at the heart of the region is Jacobsburg Environmental Education Center, a key community asset providing a state-of-the-art education center and 17 miles of trails crisscrossing the state park.
 In addition to Jacobsburg, two other LEED-certified nature centers have been developed with support from Lehigh Valley Greenways to provide close to home environmental education opportunities- Trexler Environmental Center and Lehigh Gap Nature Center.